cypress-io/cypress-docker-images/factory/README.md

 ### FIREFOX_VERSION

-The version of Firefox to install.
+The version of Mozilla Firefox to install.
 If the `ARG` variable is unset or an empty string, Firefox is not installed.
 The exact version must be used, no wildcards or shorthands are supported.

 Example: `FIREFOX_VERSION='134.0'`